 Most people are interested in PMP certification but don’t have proper information about the exam and its preparation.
 So let’s walk through the complete process from start to end for PMP.

 Anyone fulfilling below mentioned eligibility criteria can apply for it:

-Practically most common question that people ask is whether only project managers can apply for it.
-The answer is that, this exam checks your practical understanding of project management process.
-So if you are already managing and directing projects, it would be easier for you to get through it, but it doesn’t mean that if you are not project manager, then you cannot go for PMP.
-If you are associated with projects for around 3 years and understand the processes, then you can also apply for it.
-I am also working as a Software Developer and have cleared PMP.
+The most common question people ask is whether only project managers can apply for it.
+Its answer is that this exam checks your practical understanding of the project management process.
+If you are already managing and directing projects, it would be easier for you to get through it.
+However, it doesn’t mean that if you are not a project manager, then you cannot go for PMP.
+If you are associated with projects for around 3 years and understand the processes, then you can apply for it.
+I am also working as a Software Developer and have cleared PMP certification.

 PMP Exam Pattern

 Out of 200 questions, any 25 could be pilot questions.
 It means that while calculating the result, pilot questions are not considered.
 Therefore your result is actually calculated on the basis of 175 questions.
 Also, you can never guess in the exam which questions are pilot questions.
 So for preparation, consider that you need to solve all 200 questions.

 Passing percentage and criteria are nowhere mentioned by PMI.
 It is a rating based system and is calculated by a combination of rating in each process group.